Are Large Language Models Robust Coreference Resolvers?: Abstract

 \section{Abstract}

-Recent progress in domain adaptation for coreference resolution relies on continued training using annotated data from target domains.
-At the same time, pre-trained large language models (LMs) have exhibited strong zero- and few-shot learning abilities across a wide range of NLP tasks including pronoun resolution.
-While this demonstrates evidence of coreference ability, previous work has mostly studied this ability using simple sentence-level datasets such as the Winograd Schema Challenge.
-In this work, we assess the feasibility of zero-shot learning for coreference resolution by evaluating instruction-tuned language models on more difficult, linguistically-complex coreference benchmarks (e.g., CoNLL-2012).
-We demonstrate that zero-shot prompting outperforms current unsupervised coreference systems.
-Further investigations reveal the robust zero-shot generalization ability of instruction-tuned LMs across a wide range of domains, languages, and time periods, as well as a strong reliance on high-quality mention detection systems.
+Recent work on extending coreference resolution across domains and languages relies on annotated data in both the target domain and language \cite{xia-van-durme-2021-moving}.
+At the same time, pre-trained large language models (LMs) have been reported to exhibit strong zero- and few-shot learning abilities across a wide range of NLP tasks.
+However, prior work mostly studied this ability using artificial sentence-level datasets such as the Winograd Schema Challenge.
+In this paper, we assess the feasibility of prompt-based coreference resolution by evaluating instruction-tuned language models on difficult, linguistically-complex coreference benchmarks (e.g., CoNLL-2012).
+We show that prompting for coreference can outperform current unsupervised coreference systems, although this approach appears to be reliant on high-quality mention detectors.
+Further investigations reveal that instruction-tuned LMs generalize surprisingly well across domains, languages, and time periods; yet continued fine-tuning of neural models should still be preferred if small amounts of annotated examples are available.\footnote{Our code and datasets are available at \url{https://github.com/nle18/coref-llms}}